Somatic Therapy

 Additionally, individuals with chronic pain, digestive issues, and other physical ailments that have a connection to emotional well-being may find somatic therapy to be a helpful approach in their healing journey.
 This therapy is suitable for anyone interested in exploring the mind-body connection and seeking a holistic approach to therapy.

-What health conditions is Somatic Therapy beneficial for?
+What is Somatic Therapy beneficial for?

 Who can practice Somatic Therapy?